swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

 ### Credential Responses

-The most common way to respond to a message request, is through request hydration and the jobs endpoint.
+The most common way to respond to a message request is through request hydration and the jobs endpoint.
 By simply providing a header that contains the appropriate envelope_id ("x-cardsavr-envelope-id": "<GUID>"), responses become simple account updates.
 Note that credential responses aren't always username/password (although that's most common).
 The [merchant site endpoint](https://swch.github.io/slate/#merchant-sites) defines the necessary values for each merchant site. (e.g. "pin" or "email")

 Endpoint:  PUT /place\_card\_on\_single\_site\_jobs/:job\_id